Here are some top tips to help you get your head down and revise effectively, courtesy of IT student, Ashesh Ramjeeawon.

 Plan to revise for at least 30 minutes per topic; by doing so, you will able to remember what you have done in class, reducing your stress levels when it’s time for your exam.
 It’s normal to take longer on subjects you find tough, but don’t neglect the modules you think you are good at.
 Revision can be a big commitment, but it is worth it in the long run.

 Waking early might be difficult for some, but making a little effort to get up in the morning will make things a whole lot easier for you and will eventually impact positively on your grades.
 Studying in the morning will give you time in the afternoon to spend with friends, or play your favourite sport.

 Try to sleep earlier and wake up earlier; early in the morning the mind is fresh and it's easier to retain notes.
 It may take a few weeks to adjust to a new sleeping pattern, but it will be well worth it when you pass with the grade you’d hoped for.

 3. Practice makes perfect

-Aside from answering questions you’ve been set for homework, practising extra questions will set you apart from your fellow classmates.
+Aside from answering questions you’ve been set for homework, practicing extra questions will set you apart from your fellow classmates.
 Re-do questions that you got wrong, and try to figure out why you got them wrong and keep doing practice questions until you feel more comfortable with subject matter.